SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Simulated Images

 \section{Simulated Images}

-In order to develop the reliable sky-SB measurements algorithms described in Section \ref{sec:methods}, we created simulated images where we know the true sky-SB and noise levels.
+In order to develop and test reliable sky-SB measurement algorithms, we created simulated images where we know the true sky-SB and noise levels.
 We discuss here how these simulated images were created and the different kinds of simulated images that were produced.

 We use GALSIM version 2.2.4 \citep{rowe15} to generate simulated images due to its ability to generate realistic galaxies and stars easily.
 These simulated images include stars, galaxies, cosmic rays, and sky gradients (see Figure \ref{fig:simulatedim}).
 All simulated images were produced to match WFC3/IR F125W flat-fielded images: $1014 \times 1014$ pixels, with a $0.13"$/pixel pixel scale.
 Therefore, star counts, galaxy counts, PSF sizes (necessary for GALSIM) and sky levels were also based on WFC3/IR F125W data.
-We produced a total of 344 images with a flat sky and 444 images with a sky gradient, with exposure times from 50s to 1302s, sky-SB levels ranging from 0.22 $e^-$ to 3.14 $e^-$, and sky gradients ranging from a 0\% change to a 20\% change.
+We produced a total of 344 images with a flat sky and 444 images with a sky gradient, with exposure times from 50s to 1302s, sky-SB levels ranging from 0.22 $e^-$ to 3.14 $e^-$, and sky gradients ranging from a 0\% change to a 20\% change edge-to-edge.
 We choose a wider range of sky-SB, noise, and sky gradient levels than is typical to ensure the robustness of our algorithms.